A drainage strategy report can also be used to demonstrate how planning conditions relating to drainage matters would be addressed, so

 to be directed to a watercourse or a sewer would probably need to be attenuated by site control measures.
 This would be to ensure that the run-off from the

 site was not increased.
 As part of this overall process the appropriate Land Drainage Authority would be consulted.

+'Statutory standards for sustainable drainage systems' (in Wales).
 Micro Drainage software would be used extensively during the course of the work.